 - B for a "band" model such as a concert band

 - S was a "street" model designed for marching bands

 Although these applications are now a little outdated, it gives you an idea of why they were developed and what they might sound like.

 Drum stick dimensions are as follows (general rule):

 There are a range of different sticks but 5A, 5B and 2B are the most commonly used sizes.
-Here's a short description of each stick:
+Use this drumstick size chart to get an idea of what the letters and numbers mean - here's a short description of each stick:

 In summary, 5A sticks are best for beginners as they are a great all-rounder, 2B sticks are best for practising as they help strengthen your hands and encourage speed when you go back to regular size sticks.
 5B sticks are the universal standard and widely available.
 Here's a quick guide to drum stick sizes for beginners - perfect for choosing drumsticks.